-Matthew Perry starred in this 1987 FOX sitcom that was revamped halfway through its first and only season in an attempt to revive interest.
+Matthew Perry starred in this 1987-1988 FOX sitcom.
+The network revamps the show halfway through the season in an attempt to revive interest.
 It didn’t work.

 This early FOX sitcom premiered in September 1987 and was revamped halfway through its first and only season in January 1988.
 Several characters were dropped, others were added and the premise of the series was drastically changed in an attempt to interest viewers.
 It switched time slots three times during its run, which didn’t help hold onto what few viewers were tuning in.